peterpjaspers/yet-another-make/doc/yam.md

 # What is Yam?

 Yam (Yet another make) is a software build system.
-It is intended to be used by software developers to automate the build of their software.
+It is intended for software developers to automate software builds.
 Wikipedia: In software development, a build is the process of converting source code files into standalone software artifact(s) that can be run on a computer, or the result of doing so.

-Yam is a general purpose file-based build system: it executes user-defined commands in a user-defined order.
-A command transforms input files into output files.
+Yam is a general purpose file-based build system: it executes user-defined commands in a user-defined order where each command transforms input files to output files.
 Output files of one command can be used as input files of other commands.
 Yam is fully ignorant of how commands produce output files.
 This makes Yam suitable for other usages than just software builds.
 For example you can define